Whimsy Stick

 2 hours of daily exercise.
 Still herding the kids.

-Rosie’s owner was a marathon runner who took Rosie on 5-mile runs four times per week plus daily fetch.
-Total: roughly 2 hours per day.
+Rosie’s owner was a marathon runner who took Rosie on 5-mile runs four times per week plus daily fetch, roughly 2 hours per day.
 Rosie was still herding the children and nipping at ankles.

 Running engages zero prey phases.
 Fetch engages chase only.
 Rosie’s amplified eye-stalk and chase drives were never completing the sequence.

-We replaced two of the four weekly runs with 15-minute structured flirt pole sessions.
+For example, we replaced two of the four weekly runs with 15-minute structured flirt pole sessions.
 Less total exercise.
-Dramatically better behavior.
+Indeed, dramatically better behavior.

 Results after 3 weeks: Herding of children dropped roughly 90%.
 Ankle nipping stopped.
-Rosie was settling on her place mat within minutes of the session ending.
+In fact, rosie was settling on her place mat within minutes of the session ending.

 How to Complete the Predatory Motor Pattern